gtrixic/lets-meat-up/README.md

 **Sign-Up (Personality Questions RecyclerView page)**

-Users will be asked to answer some simple questions on their personality type.
-This will be used to match users with more like-minded people.
-After picking an answer for each question, the user can proceed to submit the simple questionnaire and be redirected to the main page of the app.
+Users will be asked to answer some simple personality questions.
+Upon submitting their responses, the user will be redirected to the main page of the app.

-The options they choose will be translated into a code(matchID) which will be tagged to each user and it will be used to compare with other users’ code tags(matchID).
+The options chosen will be translated into a code (matchID), which will be tagged to each user.
+It will be used to compare with other users’ code tags (matchID).
 The more similar the code tags, the higher the chance of being matched.
+This enables the matching of like-minded users.

+An error message toast will be shown if there are unanswered questions.

-The page is created using RecyclerView where each question has a TextView of the questions and the selected answer, and 2 answer Buttons to choose from.
-“Submit” is a Button.
+The page is created using RecyclerView where there is a TextView of each question and its selected answer, as well as two answer Buttons to choose from.
+“Submit” is also a Button.

-An error message toast will be shown if there are questions not answered.

 ![](https://lh3.googleusercontent.com/cxoIkMyH9Ck7dZafVZZiCE4njqht4MXS3fdFXu4m0aORo5H3-KrgEVPZtCHsYxjWEj4CxG2mkaoBTsGKCfLmXJZidhYk-Ko0OWLhw_kF)
 ![](https://lh6.googleusercontent.com/zdttSbF3CoSx9-Ywu9fr71JO6kSz_Zn8UdoOR8pn1aatbVXHUipszVDzuGNKEG15BsSXt9q-ThkSKdXswNv53LLI2H6zkRiEe6IZmfsP)